-- 6. (1) Students wishing to show cause must apply for special permission to re-enrol.
-Application should be made on the form available from the Registrar and must be lodged with the Registrar by the dates published annually by the Registrar.
-A late application may be accepted at the discretion of the University. - (2) Each application shall be considered by the Admissions and Re-enrolment Committee of the relevant faculty or board of studies which shall determine whether the cause shown is adequate to justify the granting of permission to re-enrol.
+6. (1) Students wishing to show cause must apply for special permission to re-enrol.
+Application should be made on the form available from the Registrar and must be donoral information lodged with the Registrar by the dates published annually by the Registrar.
+A late application may be accepted at the discretion of the University.